-Even though it is fairly close to the busy Salt Lake City, you will feel like you are all by yourself out here in this tinier town.
-We recommend hiking in the Provo Canyon, spending an afternoon inside at the Museum of People and Cultures, or bringing your family to the Seven Peaks Waterpark if you are taking a family holiday!
+Even though it is fairly close to the busy Salt Lake City, you will feel like you are all alone in this tinier town.
+We recommend hiking in the Provo Canyon, spending an afternoon at the Museum of People and Cultures, or bringing your family to the Seven Peaks Waterpark if you are taking a family holiday!

 #31 Best State Park for a Quick Weekend Trip: Antelope Island State Park, Davis County

 Head to Antelope Island for some seclusion, star gazing, outdoor fun and games, and possible camping.
-You can even see some of the lesser-known and lesser-seen animals in this nature haven, such as the bison and bighorn sheep!
+You can even see lesser-known and lesser-seen animals in this nature haven, such as the bison and bighorn sheep!

-For a family weekend getaway or something to do by yourself, we recommend this fun state park for animal watching and escaping the noise of the city.
+For a family weekend getaway or something to do by yourself, we recommend this fun state park for animal watching and escaping the city’s noise.